-I think the best advice is for sales people to really understand who their prospect is, understand where you can impact the prospects business, and then align the sales approach on the way they buy, not how you sell or rely on company collateral.
+I think the best advice is for sales people to really understand who their prospect is, understand where you can impact the prospect’s business, and then align the sales approach to the way they buy, not how you sell or rely on company collateral.

 It helps to understand the numbers that impact your efforts as well.
 Numbers can’t lie.

 32. Liston Witherill, Sales Trainer & Coach, Liston.io